 The youth leadership is headed by the Senior Patrol Leader and Assistant Senior Patrol Leader.
 Each patrol is lead by a Patrol Leader and Assitance Patrol leader.
 Each troop has adult leadership in the form of the Scoutmaster and Assistant Scoutmasters who help guide the troop.
 The adults are there to mentor and guide, the youth lead.
 In addition to the Scoutmasters, troops need serval other adult leader roles such as committee members to help guide the Scouts' experience in Scouts BSA.

 How Much Does Scouting Cost?

-Currently, the national fee for membership is $66 per year and an additional $12 per year for the optional subscription to Scout Life magazine.
+Currently, the national fee for membership is $80 per year, and an additional $15 per year for the optional subscription to Scout Life magazine, plus an additional $6 insurance fee.
 There is also a one-time $25 joining fee.
 These fees go to BSA National the Scout unit and the local BSA Council do not keep any of that money.
 The cost for the local Troop you join varies depending on the unit and the activities they do.
 Many troops do monthly activities such as camping trips that have food, travel, supplies, activity fees, and location costs.
 Many troops do fundraisers to help offset that cost.